3odeh/Calculator/README.md

 # Calculator App
 ## Description
-The Mathematical Calculator App is an Android application that provides a user-friendly interface for performing various mathematical calculations, including basic arithmetic operations, evaluation of mathematical expressions, and calculations related to geometric shapes.
+The Calculator App is an Android application that provides a user-friendly interface for performing various mathematical calculations, including basic arithmetic operations, evaluation of mathematical expressions, and calculations related to geometric shapes.
 The app supports calculations for circle, rectangle, triangle, and square, allowing users to calculate their areas and perimeters.

 The app is built using the Android platform and utilizes the mxparser library for mathematical expression parsing and evaluation.
 It offers a responsive and intuitive user interface with buttons for numbers, operators, and shape calculations.